bowang-lab/Transformer-GCN-QA/README.md

 ## Installation

+This package requires `python>=3.7` (as we depend on `dict` to retain insertion order) and CUDA 10.0.
+There are serveral dependencies not in the `setup.py` that you will need to install before installing this package.

-It is highly recommended that you first create a virtual environment.
+First, it is highly recommended that you create a virtual environment.
 For example, using `conda`

 ```
-$ conda create -n transformer-gcn-qa python=3 -y
+$ conda create -n transformer-gcn-qa python=3.7 -y
 $ conda activate transformer-gcn-qa
 # Notice, the prompt has changed to indicate that the enviornment is active
 (transformer-gcn-qa) $
 ```

+You will then need to install CUDA 10.0 by following the [installation instructions](https://docs.nvidia.com/cuda/index.html#installation-guides) for your system.
+CUDA 10.0 can be downloaded from [here](https://developer.nvidia.com/cuda-10.0-download-archive).

-Then follow the instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch for your system.
-It is highly recommended that you use a GPU to train the model (or preprocess Wiki- or MedHop) so make sure to install CUDA support.
+With CUDA 10.0 installed, follow the instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch for your system.
 For example, using `conda` and installing for Linux or Windows with CUDA 10.0

 ```
 (transformer-gcn-qa) $ conda install pytorch torchvision cudatoolkit=10.0 -c pytorch
 ```

 The R-GCN implementation is from [pytorch-geometric](https://github.com/rusty1s/pytorch_geometric).
-Setup involves ensuring various system variables are set followed by `pip` installing a number of packages.
+Installation involves ensuring various system variables are set followed by `pip` installing a number of packages.
 Comprehensive installation instructions can be found [here](https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html).

-Finally, install this package and its dependencies straight from GitHub
+Finally, install this package and its remaining dependencies straight from GitHub

 ```
 (transformer-gcn-qa) $ pip install git+https://github.com/berc-uoft/Transformer-GCN-QA.git